Financial examiners held about 62,800 jobs in 2021. The largest employers of financial examiners were as follows:

 Financial examiners typically need a bachelor’s degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.

 Once hired, financial examiners receive on-the-job training.
-Entry-level workers begin under the supervision of senior examiners, as they learn their job duties.
-The length of this training varies, but typically lasts over 1 year.
+Entry-level workers learn their job duties while supervised by senior examiners.
+The length of training varies but typically lasts more than 1 year.

-After a few years of experience, financial examiners can advance to a senior examiner position.
-Senior examiners handle more complex cases, and can lead and direct examination teams.
-Requirements for these positions vary by employer but often a master’s degree in either accounting or business administration, or becoming a Certified Public Accountant (CPA), makes jobseekers more competitive.
+After a few years of experience, financial examiners may advance to a senior examiner position.
+Senior examiners handle more complex cases and may lead examination teams.
+Requirements for these positions vary, but employers often prefer candidates who have a master’s degree in either accounting or business administration or who are Certified Public Accountants (CPAs).

 Financial examiners typically have an interest in the Persuading and Organizing interest areas, according to the Holland Code framework.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.
 The Organizing interest area indicates a focus on working with information and processes to keep things arranged in orderly systems.